kennethdsheridan/commandant-rs/README.md

 - **Resource-Efficient Monitoring:** By compiling to WebAssembly, OneForAll can run within the browser with minimal resource footprint, freeing up system resources for critical tasks.

-By harnessing the power of Rust and WebAssembly, OneForAll ensures that the monitoring and testing of your enterprise hardware infrastructure is not only comprehensive but also executed with unparalleled efficiency and precision.
-This approach allows for real-time monitoring and without impacting the underlying tests and diagnostics.

 ### Embracing Open-Source Tools

 Recognizing the absence of a comprehensive, all-in-one tool for backend engineers, OneForAll fills this gap effectively.
 It